boredgirl/mihcellehwavmvid/README.md

 # mihcellehwavmvid application framework

--open vs and clone the repository
+-open visual studio and clone the repository onto your desktop -build and run the server console project
+-then install the framework with sqlserver connection properties

+-if you want install manual:
 -in nuget package manager console run: add-migration [migrationname] and then run: update-database -build and start the application